 Kennealy combines a successful track record in the private sector with a strong commitment to the public good.
 He began his career in private equity at TA Associates, a Boston-based firm.
 In 1997, he joined Spectrum Equity, a private equity firm founded in 1994 with offices in Boston and San Francisco.
 During his more than 15 years at Spectrum, he helped grow the firm to become an established market leader with nearly $5 billion in assets under management and investments in over 100 high-growth internet, software and information services companies.
 After his career in private equity, Kennealy spent two years as Special Advisor to the Receiver at Lawrence Public Schools, where he worked with the state-appointed superintendent/receiver on strategic and financial initiatives to support the school district’s turnaround plan.

 Kennealy and his family live in Lexington, Massachusetts, where they have been highly involved in town government, education and youth sports.
-He has served on the Board of Trustees of St. John’s Prep in Danvers since 2009 and currently serves as Chairman, and he serves on the Board of Visitors for The Nelson A. Rockefeller Center for Public Policy and the Social Sciences at Dartmouth College.
+He previously served as Chairman of the Board of Trustees at St. John’s Prep in Danvers and currently serves on the Board of Visitors for The Nelson A. Rockefeller Center for Public Policy and the Social Sciences at Dartmouth College.

 Kennealy received a A.B. in Government from Dartmouth College and an M.B.A. from Harvard Business School.